 ‘Snake oil’ mentality witnessed in Florida

-After 2 trips to Jupiter, Florida in the last 4 months I see more than ever the desperate need to get some sort of regulation of CBD here and in other non-Cannabis states.
+After 2 trips to Jupiter, Florida in 2019, I saw the desperate need to get some sort of regulation of CBD here and in other non-Cannabis states.

 CBD is here, there and everywhere but lots of ‘snake oil,’ and mostly people selling it without any extensive knowledge about their product, how to take it effectively and the science behind it.
 I was appalled at the prices, lack of expertise and misinformation.